lee-zhg/Introduction-to-Kubernetes/Lab3/README.md

     ends the "kubectl exec" command will also exit but the other processes in the container will not be impacted.

-    Once in the container we can use the "redis-cli" command to make sure the redis database is running properly, or to configure it if needed.
+5. Once in the container we can use the "redis-cli" command to make sure the redis database is running properly.

     ```console
     redis-cli> ping